 Conestoga is a very small town located in the state of Pennsylvania.
 With a population of 1,163 people and just one neighborhood, Conestoga is the 800th largest community in Pennsylvania.

-Conestoga is a blue-collar town, with 37.99% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Conestoga is a town of professionals, construction workers and builders, and production and manufacturing workers.
-There are especially a lot of people living in Conestoga who work in healthcare (15.87%), office and administrative support (8.73%), and management occupations (5.82%).
+Because occupations involving physical labor dominate the local economy, Conestoga is generally considered to be a blue-collar town.
+35.66% of the Conestoga workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Conestoga is a town of professionals, construction workers and builders, and service providers.
+There are especially a lot of people living in Conestoga who work in healthcare (12.37%), office and administrative support (8.15%), and maintenance occupations (6.55%).

 Of important note, Conestoga is also a town of artists.
 Conestoga has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Conestoga’s character.

-Being a small town, Conestoga does not have a public transit system used by locals to get to and from work.
+Conestoga is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Conestoga citizens is substantially higher than the typical US community, as 31.66% of adults in Conestoga have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Conestoga is somewhat higher than in the average US city of 21.84%: 28.75% of adults 25 and older in the town have at least a bachelor's degree.

-Conestoga is a somewhat ethnically-diverse town.
 The people who call Conestoga home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Conestoga residents report their race to be White, followed by Asian.
-Important ancestries of people in Conestoga include German, Irish, English, French, and Scottish.
+Important ancestries of people in Conestoga include German, Irish, English, Scottish, and French.

 The most common language spoken in Conestoga is English.
 Other important languages spoken here include Polish and Italian.